God’s Plan and The Three Rebellions

 God speaks: “Let there be light” (Genesis 1:3).
 Light drives out the darkness.

-He creates and then separate: first the expanse or firmament (raqiya) to bring separation, order, and structure.
+He creates and then separates: first the expanse or firmament (raqiya) to bring separation, order, and structure.

 His plan: to establish Eden—a holy mountain and a garden—He begins to fill it with life, where His presence dwells and where His family rules (Genesis 1:26–28).